gigasquid/gigasquid.github.io/source/_posts/2014-02-01-hitchhikers-guide-to-clojure.markdown

 the pistachio has invited much heated debate on the suitability of pistachios being held up as the paragon of an s-expression.
-But critics have failed to explain the corroborating evidence of red pistachio nuts or find a more suitable nut.
+But critics have failed to explain the corroborating evidence of red pistachio nuts, or find a more suitable nut.

 Amy's time traveling friend, Frank, is due to appear on the scene momentarily to reveal that the whole world is really made of Clojure [Datomic](http://www.datomic.com/) datoms.
-Furthermore a transaction is going to be evaluated soon, which will retract all the facts on EVERYTHING.
+Furthermore, a transaction is going to be evaluated soon, which will retract all the facts on EVERYTHING.
 The practical effect of this will be that nothing will have an attributes.
-A world without any attributes at all would be quite boring and for all purposes, be non-existent.
+A world without any attributes at all would be quite boring and, for all purposes, be non-existent.
 Luckily for Amy, Frank is a Datomic Time Traveller and has a hand-held "evaluator" which will save them.
-Also luckily for the readers, you will be spared dialog, since the author can never figure out where to put the punctuation and is really rubbish at it.
+Also luckily, the readers will be spared dialog, since the author can never figure out where to put the punctuation and is really rubbish at it.
 Only one phrase will be illustrated.
-This is the rather important one, having been uttered by Amy after it was explained to her that she and the world around her was entirely created by Clojure:
+This is the rather important one, having been uttered by Amy after it was explained to her that she, and the entire world around her, was entirely composed of
+Clojure:

 "Isn't that the language with a lot of parens?"